dbredvick/drew-tech/content/posts/2019-07-16-why-I-didnt-tell-you/index.md

 Love y’all.

-_P.S. - A little adivce about not getting pantsed: belts are your friends._
+_P.S. - A little advice about not getting pantsed: belts are your friends._

+---

+_7/20/20 Update:_ Wow, I can't believe it's been a year since I wrote this article.

+Two quick notes:

+One, I'm doing great – no need to worry about my health 🙂

+Two, I wish I would have told people sooner.
+Going through hard things is a lot easier with the support of the people you love and care about.